 As a fallback, Lucy had also brought a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
 Her success with the proprietary estoppel claim meant that this was not needed.

 The content of this article is for general information only.
-If you believe you may have a claim similar to this please contact Bernadette Baker or Anna Willis to discuss your options.
+If you believe you may have a claim similar to this please contact Bernadette Baker or Anna Kelly to discuss your options.
 Law covered as at April 2018.